-Wonderful for families and friends, this wooded, steeply rolling 208-acre tract, borders the Rock River in the city of Rock Island.
+Wonderful for families, friends for outdoor recreation.
+Additionally, the Watch Tower Lodge has hosted thousands of wedding receptions and offers a lovely setting in the beautiful historic park.
+This wooded, steeply rolling 208-acre tract, borders the Rock River in the city of Rock Island.
 Prehistoric Indians and 19th-Century settlers made homes here, but the area is most closely identified with the Sauk nation and its great warrior, Black Hawk.
 Voted one of the "7 Wonders of Illinois," this pristine park offers beautiful trails for hiking and walking only.
 Picnic areas are also available.
-While at the park be sure to visit the Watch Tower Lodge that houses the John Hauberg Indian Museum.
+While at the park be sure to visit the Watch Tower Lodge that houses a large reception area and the John Hauberg Indian Museum.
 The museum features Sauk and Meskwaki Native American Indian artifacts and displays depicting the four seasons and life of these tribes.
 A new exhibit tells the story of the Sauk and Meskwaki—how they came to live in the Quad City area, why they no longer live here, and, as the piece de resistance, a four-by-eight-foot scale model of the city of Saukenuk one of the largest Native American Indian settlements in the United States.

 Bobber's River Tap

-Bobber’s is an open, outdoor, deck bar and picnic area, along the banks of the Pecatonica River.
-A relaxing stop for travelers by road or river.
-Bobber's is a converted 95 year old lumberyard.
-Bring your own pole and boat, or just sit and relax with a cold drink and watch the river flow by.
-Open: May thru October: Sunday: Noon - 10 pm; Thursday thru Saturday: 11 am - 1 am.
+Bobber’s is an open-deck, outdoor bar along the banks of the Pecatonica River.
+It is a relaxing stop for travelers by road or river.
+Bring your own pole or just sit and relax with a cold drink as you watch the river flow by.
+Weekly entertainment on the Pontoon Boat stage; never a cover charge.
+Open: May thru October: Sunday: 11 am - 10 pm; Thursday thru Saturday: 11 am - 2 am.

 Boone County Conservation District